bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 #### Skill Tricks

 Starting at 2nd level, you've learned additional ways to employ your abilities.
-You learn one basic skill trick of your choice, even if you don't have proficiency in that skill.
-See Skill Tricks (in the Equipment document) for more details and the rules governing skill tricks.
+You learn one skill-tricks-basic of your choice, even if you don't have proficiency in that skill.
+See skill-tricks for more details and the rules governing skill tricks.

 When you gain access to a new Skill Trick, you can also swap any Skill Trick you know for a new one you could otherwise learn at that point.